SkroxiousDM/SkroxiousDM/docs/Player primer.md

 _Time will tell.
 Enter the land of Barovia.
 A land of greys and shadows where light struggles against eternal darkness.

 # Player’s Guide
 This player’s guide serves to inform you about the campaign, set expectations, and clarify rules pertaining to the campaign.
 Please carefully review this guide.
 Rules related to D&D may be found online in the D&D Basic Rules.
-Your Dungeon Master may have additional rules and information beyond the scope of the Basic Rules and this guide, which you can discuss during session zero.
-Curse of Strahd and Legends of Barovia lean on the three pillars of RPGs: exploration, social encounters, and combat.
-Legends of Barovia delves into each of these pillars and more.
-To survive and succeed in Barovia, the PCs must learn about the history that has shaped the realm.
-The lore reveals NPC motives and clues about how to succeed in quests and eventually escape the Mists.
-Additional lore can be learned by finding letters, journals, and tomes.
-The unspoken power in Barovia is knowledge, and deciphering myths from truths will help the players successfully navigate the realm.
+Your Dungeon Master may have additional rules and information beyond the scope of the Basic Rules and this guide, which you can discuss during session zero. see [7.
+House Rules]
 ## What Is Gothic Horror?

 Gothic horror is about the terror within, not without.
 It shatters the illusion of humanity in a poignant way by holding a mirror up to us and saying: look at what we truly are, and look at what we pretend to be.
 Under that mask of civility, there is depravity.
 Under that thin veneer of society, there is wickedness.
 Under all the trappings of sophistication, are we not all predators or prey?
 Gothic horror shatters the lies we trick ourselves into believing and shows that we, not some distant entity, are and ever shall be the architects of our doom.
 The quest for perfection leads us to discover our own imperfection.
 Our quest for the divine leads us to believe we, ourselves, are gods.
 These are the themes that haunt stories of Gothic horror.
 # Setting Expectations
 Welcome to a world shrouded in darkness and horror, where secrets and conspiracies lurk around every corner.
 In order to fully immerse themselves in this chilling adventure, you should consider these expectations when crafting your characters and preparing for the campaign: